 Here is an extract of what is considered to be "wholly obtained" in Norway (EEA):

-As regards fish caught by fishing in the sea by vessels from Norway (EEA), the registration, ownership and crewing of the vessel are subject to special rules.
-These rules must be followed in order for the fish to be granted an originating status.
-The rules are, as follows:
+As regards fish caught by fishing in the sea by vessels from Norway (EEA), the registration and ownership are subject to special rules.
+See the EEA agreement, protocol 4, appendix A, article 3, paragraph 2.

 Waste and scrap from manufacturing activities